hinance/hinance/README.md

 ## Scraping Stage

-On this stage Hinance runs Weboob to scrape the data from **banks** and **shops** websites.
+On the scraping stage Hinance runs Weboob to scrape the data from **banks** and **shops** websites.
 The output of this stage is expressed in terms of banks, shops, accounts, transactions, orders, items and payments.